Chica and Jo Chica and Jo

 share it

-To start out, I painstakingly created the sprite patterns we would need for all the 8-bit Mario characters.
+To start out, I painstakingly created the sprite patterns I would need for all the 8-bit Mario characters.
 I made pixel art patterns for characters like Mario, Luigi, and Koopa Troopa, and favorite game elements like the coin, pipe, and 1-up.
-And I'm sharing my 8-bit Super Mario Brothers characters pattern with you!

 8-Bit Super Mario pixel art Christmas wreath

-The pattern has two pages, one of which is reversed.
-I did this to give you the option of whether you want to use the ironed, flat side of the finished pieces, or the reverse side, which still shows the round beads with holes.
+The pattern has two pages featuring 21 of the game's 8-bit sprites.
+One page is normal and one page is reversed.
+I did this to give you the option of whether you want to use the ironed, flat side of the finished Perler bead pieces, or the reverse side, which still shows the round beads with holes.

 Some characters don't make a difference which way they face, but some do, like the question mark block!
 I decided to use the non-ironed side of my pieces, because I liked the pixelized look.